cudi-org/safepay/README.md

 Our conversational AI assistant, **Bulut** (meaning 'Cloud'), allows users to manage money using only natural language commands.

-* **Talk, Don't Tap:** Users can initiate payments or subscriptions by simply speaking or typing a phrase (e.g., "Pay 20 USDC to @friend for dinner," or "Activate monthly subscription").
+* **Write, Don't Tap:** Users can initiate payments or subscriptions by simply typing a phrase (e.g., "Pay 20 USDC to @friend for dinner," or "Activate monthly subscription").
-* **Voice UX:** (Powered by ElevenLabs) Bulut replies with voice confirmations, transforming complex *blockchain* actions into a simple conversation.

 ### 2. Frictionless Payments (0% Hassle)